A viking helmet? A mermaid tail woven from fragments of storm cloud? Or a silver hammer that an elf once used to make a teeny tiny pair of shoes?

 We use costumes, props and musical instruments as tools; students love using all these resources to experiment and create their own stories.

-All this leads to Canvas Bag Theatre, the annual public performance in Term 3.
+All this leads to Canvas Bag Theatre, the annual public performance.

 There’s always lots of laughter and lots of fun in a Canvas Bag drama class and for many students it is the highlight of the week!